 Computers.
-Speakers bringing laptops for their presentation and or/demonstration during their session should notify the conference organizers at least THREE WEEKS in advance of the meeting so that an extra table and power (220 V) will be available.
-Speakers are responsible for their computer systems.
+The organization will provide laptops for the conference whenever possible.
+Speakers bringing laptops and/or memory sticks for their presentation and or/demonstration during their session should notify the conference organizers in advance of the meeting so that in the first case a possible extra table and/or power (220 V) will be available and in the second case time is available to upload the presentation.
+Speakers are responsible for their own computer systems.
 EUROSIS accepts no liability for them.
-In case you want an extra strong overhead projector for a TFT or LCD-projector, please contact us at least THREE WEEKS in advance.
-We strongly recommend that you bring your OWN LAPTOP for Powerpoint presentations, in order to avoid software compatibility conflicts.
+In case you want an extra strong overhead projector for an LCD-projector, please contact us at least THREE WEEKS in advance.
+We strongly recommend that you bring your OWN LAPTOP for Powerpoint presentations, in order to avoid software compatibility conflicts or bring your presentation in a normal format on a memory stick to be uploaded.
+Also make sure your presentation files are VIRUS FREE.